ukaranji/InterviewQuestion/README.md

 # Interview Question

-We have a very basic sign-up form written in React that we'd like you to flesh out.
+We have a very basic sign-up form written in React.
 We have the following fields…
 1. Name
 2. Date of Birth
 3. User name